Esri/arcgis-maps-sdk-kotlin-samples/generate-offline-map-using-android-jetpack-workmanager/README.md

 # Generate offline map using Android Jetpack WorkManager

-Take a web map offline as a persistent background task using Android Jetpack's [WorkManager](https://developer.android.com/topic/libraries/architecture/workmanager)
+Take a web map offline as a persistent background task using Android Jetpack's WorkManager.

 ![Image of generate offline map using Android Jetpack WorkManager](generate-offline-map-using-android-jetpack-workmanager.png)